Dassault Mirage 5: Mirage 5 ROSE

 In the 1990s, the PAF launched a Mid-life update (MLU) program, codenamed as Project ROSE (Retrofit Of Strike Element), to its Mirage III and Mirage 5 aircraft with modern avionics provided by French, Italian, and Pakistani companies.
 The PAF acquired blueprint drawings of the aircraft from France, redeveloping and redesigning it at the Pakistan Aeronautical Complex.

 In the first phase of the project, former Royal Australian Air Force Mirage III fighters received a modernisation designated ROSE I. Mirage 5Fs were also bought in the late 1990s from the French Air Force.
 Twenty of them were upgraded with new cockpit equipments including multifunction displays and a head-up display, navigation/attack suites, defensive aids systems, encrypted radios, a radar altimeter and a forward-looking infrared (FLIR) sensor under the aircraft's nose, under the ROSE II program.

 Additionally, 14 Mirage 5Fs were similarly upgraded but with newer systems, under a program designated ROSE III.
 The FLIR sensors enable the Mirage 5 ROSE fighters to specialise in the night-time attack role.

 Operational history

+Argentina

+Between 1978 and 1980, Israel sold a total of 35 of their Neshers plus four Nesher trainer aircraft (Nesher Ts) to Argentina, where they were locally known first as Daggers and underwent several different upgrades over time referred to as Fingers.
+Mirage IIIs were also bought from Israel under a similar arrangement.
+All were retired in December 2015.